Sadeeptha-B/nobel-laureates-frontend/README.md

 This is the frontend for the Nobel Laureates Project.
 It is implemented with React on Vite with TypeScript.
 Styling is implemented with TailwindCSS with [Flowbite components](https://flowbite.com).
-The backend for this application is at [Nobel Laureates Backend](https://github.com/Sadeeptha-B/nobel-laureates-backend)
+The backend for this application is at [Nobel Laureates Backend](https://github.com/Sadeeptha-B/nobel-laureates-backend) The overall tech stack for the solution is the MERN stack.
+With React, MongoDB, Express and Node, with TypeScript

 ## App features